 The Issues form allows users to review all reported issues in a project.
-To prevent reporting already known issues, secondary testers will want to check the issue list before they start testing.
+Secondary testers will want to check the issue list before they start testing to prevent reporting already known issues.
 Testers can also view reported issues on each page throughout the survey.
-This saves a tremendous amount of time and effort (if only because testers do not have to review dozens of e-mails).
+This saves tremendous time and effort (if only because testers do not have to review dozens of e-mails).

 Just select an item and click EDIT to review and alter any settings.